datajake1999/OPL3GM_VSTi/readme.md

 ### Misc

-* Refresh: refreshes the user interface with the plug-in’s current settings and state.
+* Refresh: refreshes the user interface with the plug-in's current settings and state.
 * Load Instrument Bank: loads an instrument bank file into the synth.
 This functionality is disabled in the Windows 9x synth, as it only has a built-in instrument bank.
 The current bank is shown to the right of this control.
 * Panic Synth: stops all notes immediately.
 * Reset Synth: stops all notes immediately and resets MIDI parameters.
 The number of currently active voices is shown to the right of this control.